felangel/bloc/docs/flutterangulargithubsearch.md

 [github_search_event.dart](_snippets/flutter_angular_github_search/common/github_search_event.dart.md ':include')

-?> **Note:** We extend [`Equatable`](https://pub.dev/packages/equatable) so that we can compare instances of `GithubSearchEvent`; by default, the equality operator returns true if and only if this and other are the same instance.
+?> **Note:** We extend [`Equatable`](https://pub.dev/packages/equatable) so that we can compare instances of `GithubSearchEvent`.
+By default, the equality operator returns true if and only if this and other are the same instance.

 ### Github Search State

 Our presentation layer will need to have several pieces of information in order to properly lay itself out:

-- `SearchStateEmpty`- will tell the presentation layer that no input has been given by the user
+- `SearchStateEmpty`- will tell the presentation layer that no input has been given by the user.

-- `SearchStateLoading`- will tell the presentation layer it has to display some sort of loading indicator
+- `SearchStateLoading`- will tell the presentation layer it has to display some sort of loading indicator.

-- `SearchStateSuccess`- will tell the presentation layer that it has data to present
+- `SearchStateSuccess`- will tell the presentation layer that it has data to present.

-  - `items`- will be the `List<SearchResultItem>` which will be displayed
+  - `items`- will be the `List<SearchResultItem>` which will be displayed.

-- `SearchStateError`- will tell the presentation layer that an error has occurred while fetching repositories
+- `SearchStateError`- will tell the presentation layer that an error has occurred while fetching repositories.

-  - `error`- will be the exact error that occurred
+  - `error`- will be the exact error that occurred.

 We can now create `github_search_state.dart` and implement it like so.

 [github_search_state.dart](_snippets/flutter_angular_github_search/common/github_search_state.dart.md ':include')

-?> **Note:** We extend [`Equatable`](https://pub.dev/packages/equatable) so that we can compare instances of `GithubSearchState`; by default, the equality operator returns true if and only if this and other are the same instance.
+?> **Note:** We extend [`Equatable`](https://pub.dev/packages/equatable) so that we can compare instances of `GithubSearchState`.
+By default, the equality operator returns true if and only if this and other are the same instance.

 Now that we have our Events and States implemented, we can create our `GithubSearchBloc`.

 ### Github Search Bloc

-Create `github_search_bloc.dart`
+Create `github_search_bloc.dart`:

 [github_search_bloc.dart](_snippets/flutter_angular_github_search/common/github_search_bloc.dart.md ':include')

 ?> **Note:** Our `GithubSearchBloc` converts `GithubSearchEvent` to `GithubSearchState` and has a dependency on the `GithubRepository`.

-?> **Note:** We override the `transformEvents` method to [debounce](http://reactivex.io/documentation/operators/debounce.html) the `GithubSearchEvents`.
-One of the reasons why we created a `Bloc` instead of a `Cubit` was to take advantage of these reactive operators.
+?> **Note:** We create a custom `EventTransformer` to [debounce](https://pub.dev/documentation/stream_transform/latest/stream_transform/RateLimit/debounce.html) the `GithubSearchEvents`.
+One of the reasons why we created a `Bloc` instead of a `Cubit` was to take advantage of stream transformers.

 Awesome!
 We're all done with our `common_github_search` package.
-The finished product should look like [this](https://github.com/felangel/Bloc/tree/master/examples/github_search/common_github_search).
+The finished product should look like [this](https://github.com/felangel/bloc/tree/master/examples/github_search/common_github_search).

 Next, we'll work on the Flutter implementation.